Autosomal dominant polycystic kidney disease (ADPKD) is the most common form of polycystic kidney disease (PKD).

-Activities that help with stress or pain management include:
+Activities that can help with stress or pain management include:

 - tai chi

-Practicing an overall healthy lifestyle is also important for managing your blood pressure and promoting good kidney health.
-For example, try to get enough sleep, exercise regularly, and avoid smoking.
+Practicing an overall healthy lifestyle is also important for helping to manage your blood pressure and promote good kidney health.
+For example, try to:

 Always talk to your doctor before trying a new complementary therapy or making major changes to your lifestyle.
 They can help you learn if the therapy or changes are safe for you.

-Never take herbal medicines or vitamin supplements without talking to your doctor to learn if they’re safe.
+Never take herbal medications or vitamin supplements without talking to your doctor to learn if they’re safe.
 Many herbal products and vitamin supplements may damage your kidneys.

-Although ADPKD currently has no cure, your doctor may recommend treatments and lifestyle strategies to help manage the condition.
+Although ADPKD currently has no cure, your doctor may recommend medications, treatments, lifestyle strategies, and in some cases, surgery to help manage the condition.

 Let your doctor know if you develop any new symptoms or other changes in your health.
 They may recommend adjustments to your treatment plan.